GabrielHenriqueLeanflin/GabrielHenriqueLeanflin/README.md

 <h1 align="center"> 👋 Hi!
-My name is Gabriel Henrique, i like kind with make code. 😄</h1>
+My name is Gabriel Henrique and i'm a Brazilian Developer . 😄</h1>

 <!--
 **GabrielHenriqueLeanflin/GabrielHenriqueLeanflin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.